ManuelPepe129/DecisionTree-with-Missing-Values/README.md

 # DecisionTree
-Implementing and testing Decision Tree for IA Unifi course
+Implementing and testing Decision Tree for AI Unifi course